-A total of \$99,561 was expended and/or encumbered to support statewide services available to court self-help centers in all of California's 58 trial courts.
+A total of \$101,012 was expended and/or encumbered to support statewide services available to court self-help centers in all of California's 58 trial courts.
 Every year, over 64 million users view the judicial branch's California Courts Online Self-Help Center.
 The website has more than 4,000 pages of content in English and Spanish, as well as hundreds of links to other free legal resources.
 It provides local courts with information that they can use to research, translate, and post local court information on their own.
-At a time when many courts have suffered staff reductions, the site enables California's courts to provide information and avoid duplicative work by making a wide range of resources available at a single location.
+The site enables California's courts to provide information and avoid duplicative work by making a wide range of resources available at a single location.